hmslima/sambahsacompletegrammar/sambahsa.md

 **Yu lieubhte me {yu liÖb*****t***** me} –** you love me

-Did you imagine if didn't exist the pronoun?
-That's why the pronoun “yu” almost have to appear.
+Did you imagine if didn't exist the pronoun there?
+That's why the pronoun “yu” always have to appear.

 It's important that you know how to say the verb “there be”, in the sense of existence.
 It's is pretty similar to english, I'll use the noun